National Association of Evangelicals: History

 At the NAE's 1983 conference in Orlando, Florida, the Rev. Arthur Evans Gay, Jr., NAE President, introduced President Ronald Reagan for what was to become known as his "Evil Empire" speech.
 The 50th anniversary of the organization was celebrated in 1992 at the annual March Convention at the Chicago Hyatt Hotel.
 President George H. W. Bush spoke to the World Relief annual luncheon at the invitation of the organization's president Arthur Gay, making Bush the third President to address the NAE.
 During the convention Billy Graham spoke for the last time at an NAE gathering, calling on evangelicals to a renewed commitment to spread the gospel.

 In a move signaling its primary focus, the NAE changed its annual convention venue from hotels and convention centers to churches.
 In 2003, the first church-hosted convention was held at Wooddale Church in Eden Prairie, Minnesota.
 President George W. Bush, running for reelection in 2004, visited the NAE convention at New Life Church in Colorado Springs, Colo., via satellite link and told the delegates, "You cannot endorse me, but I endorse you."
 In 2004, the NAE adopted "For the Health of the Nation: An Evangelical Call to Civic Responsibility" document as its framework for engagement in political action.

-Ted Arthur Haggard (/ˈhæɡərd/; born June 27, 1956), an American evangelical pastor and founder and former pastor of New Life Church in Colorado Springs, served as President of the National Association of Evangelicals (NAE) from 2003 until November 2006.
-Haggard made national headlines in November 2006 in sex and drug use scandal.
+Ted Haggard, an American evangelical pastor and founder and former pastor of New Life Church in Colorado Springs, served as President of the National Association of Evangelicals (NAE) from 2003 until November 2006.
+Haggard made national headlines in November 2006 in a sex and drug use scandal.
 Haggard resigned his post shortly after the allegations became public.